OLSAS – Osgoode Hall Law School (York University)

 In addition, the ICLP enables participants to pursue careers after law school without the burden of significant debt and overwhelming loan repayment obligations impacting their choices.

 In each of the 3 years of law school, the loan will be the amount of tuition minus a minimum of the then highest bursary amount.
 Currently, the highest bursary amount is $15,000.
 For example, if you start your legal studies in September 2020, you would receive approximately $45,000 in bursary funding over 3 years of law school.
 The remainder of your tuition would be covered through loans.

 Application and Selection Process

-Before November 1: If you wish to apply for the ICLP, you must complete the Online Financial Statement and the Supplemental ICLP Form before the November 1 application deadline.
-The Supplemental ICLP Form includes written responses to augment the financial information you provide as part of your Online Financial Statement.
+Before November 1, 2019: If you wish to apply for the ICLP, you must complete the online Financial Statement and the Supplemental ICLP Form before the November 1, 2019, application deadline.
+The Supplemental ICLP Form includes written responses to augment the financial information you provide as part of your online Financial Statement.

-December-February: Offers of admission to ICLP applicants include a reminder that you must provide supporting documentation to Osgoode’s Student Financial Services Office within 2 weeks of receiving your offer of admission.
-Your supporting documentation must be provided by email in a single PDF document.
+December 2019 to February 2020: Offers of admission to ICLP applicants include a reminder that they must provide supporting documentation to Osgoode’s Student Financial Services Office within 2 weeks of the date of their offer.
+Supporting documentation must be provided by email in a single PDF document.

-March: If you are short-listed, you will be interviewed in early March by members of the Admissions Committee and a Student Financial Services Office member.
-ICLP offers will be communicated by March 25.
+March 2020: Applicants who are short-listed will be interviewed in early March by members of the ICLP sub-committee of the Admissions Committee.
+ICLP offers will be communicated on or before March 25.

-April 1: The deadline date to respond to the ICLP and admissions offers.
+April 1, 2020: The deadline to respond to the ICLP and admission offers.

-Note: Due to the timing described above, the February LSAT score will not be considered for ICLP applicants.
-Therefore, if you wish to be considered for the ICLP, please be sure you write the LSAT before February 2018.
+Note: Due to the timing described above, the January and later LSAT scores will not be considered for ICLP applicants.
+Therefore, if you wish to be considered for the ICLP, please be sure you write the LSAT by November 2019.